noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - instances: can have their own private state
   - subtyping: use an instance of one class where an instance of a superclass is expected
   - access modifiers: control visilibity relative to other code
+- best practices for FP
+  - design your model with immutable enums, case classes and traits
+    - sum types: use enums to model different alternatives
+    - product types: use case classes for grouping/aggregating multiple components/things
+    - traits: specify the contract of the API as an interface
+  - define your pure behavior in other objects/definitions

 #### Class